 Here are some mask tips and things you should know before you head off to Walt Disney World.

-You probably already know this – but if you’re just starting planning a vacation, masks are required if you plan to visit the Walt Disney World Resort.
+You probably already know this – but if you’re just starting planning a vacation, masks are still required indoors at Walt Disney World.